jleahred/procman/README.md

 ## Running podman detached

+Perhaps it is better to use a specific template.

+This option may be removed in the future.

 Podman can run in `detached` mode and without a `root-daemon`.

 This introduces some challenges for supervision.